 - All on X: All on x (4 or 6 implants) is the most popular procedure for diabetic patients.
 Your dental hygienist will transfer 4 or 6 dental implants into your jaw.
 If you need a full set of upper or lower teeth, the procedure can support the existing bone you have at a maximum level.
 Therefore, there is no need for bone grafting and the process reduces damage.

 - Mini Dental Implants: If you have a single missing tooth, having a mini dental implant may be your best bet.
 Understand that this is not a permanent solution and requires continued repair and replacement.
 The procedure is not recommended for diabetics because your gums will be more prone to infection.

 - One-Day Process: You can get your teeth replaced in one day, but it’s not ideal for diabetics because you often need more time to heal in between operations.

 - Single Tooth Replacement: Good for short-term results, a single tooth replacement uses a bride technique.
 On the downside, it can expose the teeth next to your missing one to tooth decay, which will cause more dental work in the end.

-As you can see, your best bet for dental implants as a person with diabetes is to opt for the all on four procedure.
+As you can see, your best bet for dental implants as a person with diabetes is to opt for the all on x procedure.

 What’s the Best Option for You?